Adamouization/Computer-Vision-Filtering-and-Object-Recognition-and-Features/README.md

 **Intensity-based** template matching and **feature-based** template matching using **SIFT** algorithms for matching images are implemented.
 A [Training dataset](https://github.com/Adamouization/Computer-Vision-Filtering-and-Object-Recognition-and-Features/tree/master/dataset/Training) of images (icons) a [Testing dataset](https://github.com/Adamouization/Computer-Vision-Filtering-and-Object-Recognition-and-Features/tree/master/dataset/Test) (various combinations of icons) as shown in Figure 2 are used.

-Project developed in collaboration with [Andreak Lissak](https://github.com/yissok).
+Project developed in collaboration with [yissok](https://github.com/yissok).

 The report can be read [here](https://github.com/Adamouization/Computer-Vision-Filtering-and-Object-Recognition-and-Features/blob/master/report/report.pdf).